Article

 Although the EB-2 NIW has a high approval rate, you need to plan ahead for a smooth application process.
 Here are the steps you’ll need to take:

-• Pay the fees: The current filing fee for the I-140 form is $700, but it increases to $715 on April 1st, 2024.
-You can pay via check, money order, or credit card transfer
+- Pay the government fees: The current government filing fee for the I-140 form is $700, but it increases to $715 on April 1st, 2024.
+You can pay via check, money order, or credit card transfer.
+Note that there are also legal fees to consider

 The entire I-140 application process should take between four to six months.
 There’s the option to pay an additional fee of $2805 for premium processing and reduce that time to just 45 days.